Three shootings in one night across Central West Auckland 'appear to be linked' - NZ Herald

 On the same night, a man received a gunshot wound at an "unknown location" in Sandringham and he was taken to hospital for treatment.

-An earlier firearm incident on Haverstock Rd in Sandringham on Friday evening remains under investigation.
+An earlier shooting on Haverstock Rd in Sandringham on Friday evening remains under investigation.

-"Police acknowledge that these incidents will be extremely concerning to those who live in these areas, but we want to reassure our community that these appear to be targeted incidents between people who appear to be known to each other," said Pascoe.
+"These incidents will be extremely concerning to those who live in these areas, but we want to reassure our community that these appear to be targeted incidents between people who appear to be known to each other," said Pascoe.

+A man, 38, has been charged with having a sawn-off shotgun in his possession and 10 rounds of shotgun ammunition when he was not the holder of a firearms licence at Mt Roskill on Sunday.

+He is also charged with driving while disqualified on Memorial Ave, failing to stop for police, dangerous driving and dishonestly taking a vehicle.